pkoch12/auswaertskilometer_19-20/README.md

 This project serves as a fun and interactive way for football fans to learn more about the travel efforts of their favorite teams during the 2019/2020 season.
 It also demonstrates how to integrate mapping libraries with JavaScript for data visualization.

+## Limitations

+The calculation is based on the assumption that all fans have traveled the distance from the home stadium to the away stadium.
+To simplify matters, the analysis also shows the distance as the crow fly distance from the home stadium to the away stadium.

+Due to the pandemic and the associated ghost matches (matches without fans), only Matchdays 1 - 25 were taken into account.

+The data is based on information from [fussballmafia.de](fussballmafia.de).
+The data has not been verified by third parties.

 ## License

 This project is licensed under the [MIT License](js/LICENSE).